IMac (Intel-based): White (2006)

 In early February 2006, Apple confirmed reports of video display problems on the new Intel-based iMacs.
 When playing video on Apple's Front Row media browser, some 20-inch iMacs (those built-to-order with upgraded video cards) showed random horizontal lines, ghosting, video tearing and other problems.
 The problem was fixed with a software update.

-In early September 2006, Apple introduced a new version of the iMac including a Core 2 Duo chip and a lower price.
-Apple added a new 24-inch model with IPS-display and a resolution of 1920 × 1200 (WUXGA), making it the first iMac to be able to display 1080p content in its full resolution, and a VESA Flat Display Mounting Interface.
-Except for the 17-inch 1.83 GHz processor model, this version also included an 802.11n draft card.
+An education-only model of the iMac shipped in July 2006 that replaced the eMac in Apple's lineup.
+This model came with a lower starting price, but had a smaller hard drive, integrated graphics processor, and a combo optical drive rather than the SuperDrives on other iMacs.
+The entire iMac lineup was refreshed with a Core 2 Duo chip and a lower price in September 2006.
+Apple added a new 24-inch model with an IPS panel display and a resolution of 1920 × 1200 (WUXGA), making it the first iMac to be able to display 1080p content in its full resolution, and a VESA Flat Display Mounting Interface.